AndrewDanilov/yii2-custom-pages/README.md

 For this feature to work you must enable `enablePageFields` property of custompage module in backend config (see above).
 If requested field is not exist, then getField() returns __empty string__, hasField() and getFieldType() returns __false__

+Since the 2.0.20 update, if you previously used the "_source_" page field, you need to replace it in your templates with the custom fields method.
+For example, if you called $page->source, now you need to call $page->getField('source').
+Your data from old field was converted to custom fields automatically.

 ### I18n

 Extension supports internationalisation.
 You can set your language in `common/config/main.php`